adamheins/ramp-bot/README.md

 The main entry point of the code is the `robot` sketch.
 A large amount of code for the robot can also be found in `libraries/Everest`.

+### Constants
+Constants are found in a couple of places, depending on the value in question.
+* Pin number constants are found in `Pins.h`.
+* Phase-dependent constants are found in `Phase.h`.
+* Component constants are found in the header file of the component to which they pertain.

 ## Code Style
 This isn't a huge software project so we needn't be too stringent here, but let's not make a mess.
 Keep lines to a length of 80 characters.
 When in doubt,